Skip to Main Content

 Collaboration

-• Developing and executing database/resource-specific search strategies
+• Develop and execute database/resource-specific search strategies.

 Review characteristics for librarian collaboration consideration: